 Apply for an Exhibition

-The Broken Hill Regional Art Gallery has an extensive exhibition program consisting of shows from local, national and international artists.
+The Broken Hill City Art Gallery has an extensive exhibition program consisting of shows from local, national and international artists.

 The exhibition program is generally booked two years in advance.
 Please read below for guidelines on How to apply for an exhibition and what is expected in your proposal.